uneeb125/obsidian-notes/5th Semester/Notes/POM/CH4 Managing Diversity.md

 - Individuals favor colleagues of their own race in performance evaluations, promotion decisions, and pay raises
 - African Americans receive lower job ratings, pay and promotion frequency.
 Despite no difference in absenteeism, applied social skills or accident rates.
 ## Disability
+- Americans with Disabilities Act (ADA)
+#### Misconceptions
+- Hiring people with disabilities leads to higher employment costs and lower profit margins
+- Workers with disabilities lack job skills and experience necessary to perform as well as their able counterparts
+- Uncertainty over how to take potential disciplinary action with a worker with disabilities
+- High costs associated with accommodating disabled employees
 ## Religion
 ## LGBT
 ## Other